Step 2: Ready to commence? Find information on finalising your PhD and MA commencement as a Faculty of Arts graduate researcher.

 If you are an International student, you will need to commence your student visa application as soon as you receive your Confirmation of Enrolment (CoE) to ensure that you are ready to study at Melbourne by the first day of Semester 1.

 - The last step of the administrative enrolment is to accept the Terms and Conditions of your enrolment.
-You will not able to self-enrol in the thesis subject and coursework subjects online
+You will not able to self-enrol in the thesis subject and coursework subjects online; and

 - You are not required to make an appointment with the Arts Graduate Research Team to finalise your enrolment.
-You should discuss and keep your supervisors informed of your plan for commencement and subsequently submit the Graduate Research Enrolment Request form
+You should discuss and keep your supervisors informed of your plan for commencement and subsequently submit the 2022 Graduate Research Enrolment Request form.

 PhD Coursework component